MattHarrington/BuildCamp/Monday/Session_06_Intro_to_Node/README.md

     console.log('Hello world');

+Run the application by either hitting **F5** or hitting the play button.
 The application is just a console application and will just print out "Hello World" to the console output:

 <br/>
 ![](ScreenShots/ss2.png)